antononcube/Raku-Jupyter-Chatbook/README.md

 ## Using LLMs in chatbooks

-There four ways to use LLMs in a chatbook:
+There are four ways to use LLMs in a chatbook:

 1. LLM functions, [AA3, AAp4]
 2. Chat objects, [AAp4]